The Bankrate promise

 What types of student loans does OSLA service?

-OSLA handles two different types of federal loans: Direct Loans and Federal Family Education Loans Program (FFELP) loans.
-FFELP loans were discontinued in 2010, but if you borrowed one before then, OSLA might be your servicer.
+OSLA handles two types of federal loans: Direct Loans and Federal Family Education Loan Program (FFELP) loans.
+OSLA services the accounts of 1.17 million Direct Loan borrowers.
+Although FFELP loans were discontinued in 2010, OLSA still services the outstanding loans for more than 8,400 borrowers.

 How do I make my OSLA student loan payments?

-If OSLA is your student loan servicer, you’ll need to go to OSLA’s website and sign up with your account information.
+To make your OSLA student loan payments, create an account on OSLA’s website.
+You can either set up autopay to have your payment automatically deducted from your account every month or login every month to manually make your payment. and sign up with your account information.
 From there, you’ll be able to log in every month and make payments or sign up for autopay.
-You can also mail a check to the Department of Education.

 The bottom line